-This course provides basic chemistry relating to the categories of hazardous materials including problems of recognition, reactivity, and health encountered by firefighters.
-NOTE: Upon successful completion of this course, students are able to apply for certification as an Operational Level Hazardous Material Responder.
+This course provides basic chemistry relating to the categories of hazardous materials, including problems of recognition, reactivity, and health encountered by firefighters.
+NOTE: Upon successful completion of this course, students are able to apply for certification as a Technician Level Hazardous Material Responder.

-FIST 1040 - Principles of Property and Casualty Insurance ♥ 3.0 - 0.0 - 3.0
+FIST 1040 - Principles of Property and Casualty Insurance No 3.0 - 0.0 - 3.0